kloudkonsole/kampus/doc/setup-cognito.md

 You will need cognito to manage your user identity and access to your mailbox

 ### prerequisite:
+- an email address setup in SES with sending capability
 - about 30 mins time

 ## Create User Pool